 In a separate small bowl, combine the cream, milk, oil and almond extract, whisking with a fork.
 Add this liquid mixture to the dry mixture and stir thoroughly until you have a thick uniform paste.
 Taste it to check the sweetness – as matcha is fairly bitter, you may find you need a bit more sugar.

-Preheat your oven to 350°F (180°C) and unroll your first pastry crust on a large surface.
+Preheat your oven to 350°F (180°C) and take your first pastry crust out of the fridge.
+Unroll it on a large surface.

 Transfer your matcha almond paste to the center of the pastry and gently spread it out with a spatula to a uniform thickness.

 Leave a margin around the edge, as you’ll be folding it upwards to seal the galette.

 Gently press your fève into the matcha almond paste.
 Choose a spot closer to the edge than the center.